 The water and admix control cabinet houses the flow meters and solenoids to control the water/admix flow.
-The devices in this cabinet are connected to the computer for water/admix and if equipped, fiber feeder control.
+The devices in this cabinet are connected to the computer for water/admix and if equipped, fibre feeder control.

-The admix flow control is achieved using valves attached to the control cabinet, see Valve Location 6 on page 4-12.
+The admix flow control is achieved using valves attached to the control cabinet, see Valve Location 6 on page 4-11.

-Figure 4.
+Figure 3.
 Water/admix control cabinet.
-(1) admix 1 flow meter, (2) admix 2 flow meter, (3) pneumatically controlled water valve, (4) water flow meter, (5) auxiliary pneumatic valve, (6) fiber feeder pneumatic valve, (7) water pneumatic valve.
+(1) admix 1 flow meter, (2) admix 2 flow meter, (3) admix 3 flow meter - if installed, (4) pneumatically controlled water valve, (5) water flow meter, (6) auxiliary pneumatic valve, (7) fibre feeder pneumatic valve, (8) water pneumatic valve.

-Fiber Feeder Control
+Fibre Feeder Control

-The fiber feeder control is a pneumatic valve located behind the mixer control panel at the rear left of the machine.
-Approximate output for the feeder is shown and corresponds to the pressure gauge attached to the valve, see Valve Location 7 on page 4-12.
+The fibre feeder control is a pneumatic valve located behind the mixer control panel at the rear left of the machine.
+Approximate output for the feeder is shown and corresponds to the pressure gauge attached to the valve, see Valve Location 7 on page 4-11.